MZ-JHZ/mz-jhz.github.io/_posts/2025-2-20-Transformer.md

+---
+layout: post
+title: What is Transformer
+description: What is Transformer
+tag: ML
+---

 # What is Transformer

 The Transformer model is a deep learning model based on the **self-attention mechanism**.
 It is specifically designed for **natural language processing (NLP) tasks**, excelling at sequence-to-sequence tasks such as **machine translation, text generation, and summarization**.